tashaxanavsem82/team-sync-board/CONTRIBUTING.md

 We expect all contributors to follow our [code of conduct](CODE_OF_CONDUCT.md) when interacting with our community.

 ## Issues
 Please make sure to check existing issues before filing a new one.
-We encourage you to provide a detailed description and relevant information to help us Address any bugs or feature requests.
+We encourage you to provide a detailed description and relevant information to help us address any bugs or feature requests.